-Accreditation Status: The BSN program was initially accredited by the National League for Nursing Program Council of Baccalaureate and Higher Degree Programs in 1975 and reaccredited in 1981, 1989, and 2000.
-The BSN and MSN programs were initially accredited by CCNE in 2005, reaccredited in 2010 with the next evaluation occurring in 2019.
-The DNP program was granted CCNE accreditation in October 2016.
-The BSN curricula and program outcomes were comprehensively reviewed in 2011 and 2012 to identify congruence of the curricula with The Essentials of Baccalaureate Education for Professional Nursing Practice [American Association of Colleges of Nursing (AACN), 2008]; course content mapping, and input from consultants, faculty, students, and stakeholders.
-The revised BSN curricula and program outcomes were approved in February 2013 and implemented in fall 2015.
-All SON nursing programs are approved by the Kansas State Board of Nursing (KSBN) and comply with regulations outlined in the Kansas Nurse Practice Act, Statutes & Administrative Regulations (April 2016).
-This self-study documents the assessment conducted to prepare for the November 2019 continuing review by CCNE for the BSN, MSN and DNP programs.
+The first cohort of students in the Bachelor of Science in Nursing (BSN) pre-licensure track were admitted in fall 1971 and graduated in May 1973.
+The first cohort of students in the RN to BSN completion track were admitted in 1973.
+The BSN program was initially accredited by the National League for Nursing Program Council of Baccalaureate and Higher Degree Programs in 1975 and reaccredited in 1981, 1989, and 2000.
+The BSN program was initially accredited by CCNE in 2005 and reaccredited in 2010.
+The next evaluation will occur in 2020.
+The most recent comprehensive review of the BSN curricula and program outcomes occurred in 2011 and 2012.
+The review utilized a gap analysis to identify congruence of the curricula with The Essentials of Baccalaureate Education for Professional Nursing Practice (American Association of Colleges of Nursing [AACN], 2008), course content mapping, and input from consultants, faculty, students, and stakeholders.
+The revised curricula and program outcomes were approved in February 2013 and implemented in fall 2015.
+The pre-licensure program admits 90 students annually in the fall and there are 115 students currently enrolled in the RN to BSN completion track.